gwiam/awt_atoyom/porting_legbot.md

         - implementing the isPlayerInSight function with raycasting (see porting_scripts)
             - important for "EnemyShootBullet"
             - imortant that the sight check works regardless of bullets or effects blocking the sight
-    - use a signal to enable the navigation and the gun
         - to stop navigation created a global var "currentSpeed" and set that to 0 to stop and to const "speed" to the orginial speed
     - setting up expression based transitions
         - changing animation expression base node of animation tree to LegBot
         - creating enum to represent expressions (Walking, NotWalking)